jimrains/OpenRIS/datasheet/Readme.md

 ## Overview of Operating Principles

 A typical RIS deployment is shown in the image below.
-A receiver located within the user equipment (UE) is served by the base station (BS) via the reconfigurable intelligent surface (RIS), circumventing the highly-attenuated direct path between the BS and the UE.
+A receiver located within the user equipment (UE) is served by the base station (BS) via the reconfigurable intelligent surface (RIS), circumventing the highly-attenuating direct path between the BS and the UE.

 <img src="images/system_model_bg.png" width="400" />